ArcovanBreda/CEConvDL2/blogpost.md

 <a id="1">[lifting]</a>
 Worrall, D., & Welling, M. (2019).
 Deep scale-spaces: Equivariance over scale.
 Advances in Neural Information Processing Systems, 32.

+## Appendix
+### A. Combining Hue and Shift Equivariance
+As outlined in the [methodology](#methodology), it is possible to model hue and saturation equivariance jointly.
+A model was trained to encode both of these shifts on the kernel and on the input image.

+..

+From the above figure, it can be seen that the model does not improve its performance when using both equivariances.
+Namely, per axis the same trends and numbers are visible as when the model was trained with that respective equivariance only.

+..

+In the above plot we again reach the same conclusion that utilising both equivariances does not yield a significant improvement.
+Because these results were not promising and computationally heavier due to the combined number of hue and saturation shifts, we decided to not further pursue this direction.